brevzin/cpp_proposals/3294_code_injection/code-injection.md

 But realistically, this would handily cover the 90%, if not the 99% case.
 Not to mention could easily adopt other nice features of string interpolation that show up in other languages (like Python's `f"{x =}` which formats as `"x = 42"`) as library features.
 And, importantly, this isn't a language feature tied to `std::format`.
 It could easily be made into a library to be used by any logging framework.

 Note here that unlike previous examples, the `format` macro just took a `string_view`.
-This is in contrast to the earlier examples where the macro had to take a token sequence (possibly with some [parsing](#macro-parsing) involved).
-Depending on how we approach parsing, the design could simply be that any implicit tokenization only occurs if the macro's parameters actually expect token sequences.
-Or it could be that the `format!` macro needs to take a token sequence too and parse a string literal out of it.
+This is in contrast to the earlier examples where the macro had to take a construct sequence (possibly with some [parsing](#macro-parsing) involved).
+Depending on how we approach parsing, the design could simply be that any implicit tokenization only occurs if the macro's parameters actually expect construct sequences.
+Or it could be that the `format!` macro needs to take a construct sequence too and parse a string literal out of it.

 ## Abbreviated Lambdas